couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 - `OVER` can be used after the `FROM` clause to iterate through all items in a document array and provide these elements input into other query clauses.
 For example, to go through each child in a children array in contacts:

-        SELECT * FROM contacts AS contact OVER contact.children AS child WHERE child.name = \"aiden\
+        SELECT * FROM contacts AS contact OVER contact.children AS child WHERE child.name = 'aiden'

+    This example will scan all 'children' arrays in contacts, find the document where the child's name is 'aiden' and return the contacts in a result set.
+An example result set, given just one matching contact would look like this:

+            {
+              "children": [
+                {
+                  "age": 17,
+                  "gender": "m",
+                  "name": "aiden"
+                },
+                {
+                  "age": 2,
+                  "gender": "f",
+                  "name": "amy"
+                }
+              ],
+              "hobbies": [
+                "golf",
+                "surfing"
+              ],
+              "name": "dave",
+              "type": "contact"
+            }

+    Here the actual contact is named dave and the one child in the array of children that matches is 17 and male.

 ###See Also
 - [Expressions](#expressions)